jasonbayton/11ty/_src/android/resolve-app-install-errors.md

 : Android continues to fall over, but do check the integrity of the application since this is a parser error, though the reasoning is not provided for the installation failure.

 `INSTALL_FAILED_USER_RESTRICTED`
-: The user associated with the install request is not permitted to install applications.
+: The user associated with the installation request is not permitted to install applications.
 Review policies or attempt to install under an alternative user.

 `INSTALL_FAILED_BAD_SIGNATURE`
 : This happens when there is an issue detected with the application signature.
 Validate the app signing process and try again.